evanmac123/air/README.md

     git config --global user.name "Joe Blow"
     git config --global user.email "joe@hengage.com"

+#### PostgreSQL

+Phil put it pretty well, so might as well quote him:

+> Getting Postgres authorization set up can be somewhat confusing and frustrating.
+> So, in the best tradition of programmers everywhere, we're going to cheat.
+> I've included a file called *pg_hba.conf* which configures authorization for Postgres:
+> you should be able to just drop this in place once you have Postgres installed, overwriting the default one.
+>
+> What the settings in this file basically say is "*Anyone on the local machine is allowed to access any database;
+> nobody from outside the local machine is allowed to access any database.*"
+> This would be sketchy for a production machine, but it's perfect for development.

+So get `pg_hba.conf` from Phil and drop it into `/etc/postgresql/9.1/main/` (version number might be different)

 #### Ruby Version Manager (RVM)
 Additional packages need to be installed when using RVM with (MRI) Ruby.
 Enter this command to see the list: `rvm requirements`